In 2004, Felicity Huffman’s ‘Desperate Housewives’ Character Paid $15,000 To Get Kids Into Private School

-Could Felicity Huffman’s character on Desperate Housewives have foreshadowed the actresses’ future legal trouble?
+Could Felicity Huffman’s character on Desperate Housewives have foreshadowed the actress’ future legal trouble?

-Since news of the “Varsity Blues” scandal broke earlier this week, a lot of past interviews and television episodes are coming to light and ironically some of the story lines in different shows that Felicity Huffman and Lori Loughlin appeared in seem to foreshadow the now infamous scandal.
+Since news of the “Varsity Blues” scandal broke earlier this week, a lot of past interviews and television episodes concerning the celebrities embroiled in the scandal are re-entering the spotlight.
+Ironically, some of the story lines in different shows that Felicity Huffman and Lori Loughlin appeared in seem to foreshadow the scandal.

-According to People, in season one of Desperate Housewives, Huffman’s character Lynette Scavo and her husband Tom Scavo are stuck trying to figure out the best way to ensure that their twins get into the private school of their choice.
-Lynette suggested that giving a little extra cash may give the boys an edge to get into the school.
+According to People, in Season 1 of Desperate Housewives, Huffman’s character — Lynette Scavo — and her husband, Tom Scavo, are stuck trying to figure out the best way to ensure that their twins get into the private school of their choice.
+Lynette suggested that offering up a little extra cash may give the boys an edge to get into the school.

 “A generous donation will ensure our kids beat ’em out,” Lynette tells her husband.

-After Tom asked how much, Lynette ironically says “$15,000” which is the same amount that she allegedly paid to get one of her daughters into college.
+After Tom asked how much, Lynette ironically says “$15,000” — which is the same amount that she allegedly paid to get one of her daughters into college.
 As most now know, Felicity Huffman and actress Lori Loughlin are two of the more famous names that are currently at the center of a scandal involving their teenage daughters.
-The scam allegedly involved up to $6.5 million in alleged bribes from up to 50 parents who paid to get their children into prestigious schools.
+The scam allegedly involved up to $6.5 million in bribes from up to 50 parents who paid to get their children into prestigious schools.

 While Loughlin and her husband, designer Mossimo Giannulli, are accused of paying upwards of $500,000 to get their two girls into USC, Huffman is alleged to have paid $15,000 to help secure a spot for her eldest daughter at a prestigious school by ensuring that she got a great score on the SAT.